What is cardiomyopathy?

 Cardiomyopathy at Seattle Children's

-Our heart team has treated many children with cardiomyopathy.
+has treated many children with cardiomyopathy.
 Our heart failure service is the only subspecialty of its kind in the Northwest.
-We have extensive experience with the diagnosis and the treatment these patients may require, including medicines, a pacemaker or a defibrillator or a ventricular assist device.
+We have extensive experience with the

 When you come to Seattle Children's, a team of people will take care of your child.
 The cardiomyopathy and heart failure team includes not only your cardiologist (heart doctor), but also a group of specially trained heart failure nurses, geneticists with special interest in genetic cardiomyopathies, cardiac nutritionists, child life specialists and social workers.
 If your child requires hospitalization, care will be provided by specialized pediatric cardiac nurses, cardiac intensive care doctors (if your child is very sick), neonatologists, pulmonologists (lung doctors) and others, if their expertise is needed.
 We work together to meet all of your child's health needs and help your family through this experience.